-Employees turning 50 or 55 are required to take career design training as an opportunity to think autonomously about their future life and career, including post-retirement.
-Furthermore, for those in their late 40s who wish to participate, in addition to career design training, we provide briefings on company and government schemes as well as money planning seminars.
+Employees turning 50 or 55 are required to take career design training courses are provided as an opportunity to think autonomously about their future life and career, including post-retirement.
+Furthermore, for those in their late 40s who wish to participate, in addition to career design training, we provide briefings on company schemes as well as money planning seminars.